 A 2CD compilation pulling together all of the tracks from The Doors’ only official live albums, Absolutely Live (1970) and Alive She Cried, as well as two cuts from Live At The Hollywood Bowl.
 To spur sales of the newfangled invention called the CD (featuring music any Doors fan already had), a then-unreleased version of “The End” was added.
 All tracks were recorded in Los Angeles, Boston, New York, Philly, Pittsburgh, Detroit and Copenhagen, so – except for Copenhagen – virtually all of this material has been included on later, full show releases (in unedited or undubbed form).
 Absolutely Live (HERE) was eventually issued independently, also.
 At Amazon, HERE.

 The first of many Doors box sets included three discs of live music.
 Without A Safety Net is a random selection of live tracks, most of which would appear the following century on the full concert issues on Bright Midnight/Rhino.
 So, there’s going to be a lot of duplication here if you’ve already got the rest.
 Check comments for the track listings to see where these tracks were recorded.
-HERE.
+At Amazon, HERE.

 The Doors Box Set (1997)